stevearc/overseer.nvim/doc/explanation.md

 **Q: How can I debug when something goes wrong?**

-Run `:OverseerInfo` to view the available tasks and information about why certain tasks are not available.
+Run `:checkhealth overseer` to view the available tasks and information about why certain tasks are not available.
 It will also show you the location of the log file.
 If you need, you can crank up the detail of the logs by adjusting the level:

 ```lua